getodk/governance/TAB-GOVERNANCE.md

 ## Meetings

-The TAB will meet regularly (generally every two weeks).
+The TAB will meet regularly (currently every four weeks).
 The meeting will be run by a facilitator chosen by the TAB and each meeting will be conducted and published to a publicly accessible platform (e.g., YouTube).
 Meeting frequency, times, agenda, and notes will also be published to a publicly accessible platform (e.g., the forum, Google Docs).

 The TAB will default to working in public, but sensitive topics (e.g., pre-disclosure security problems, confidential pre-agreement discussions with third parties, personal conflicts among personnel) should only be discussed on private channels.